BlockstreamResearch/bip-frost-dkg/README.md

 If the DKG for threshold `t` succeeds from the point of view of a signer and outputs a shared public key, then FROST signatures are unforgeable, i.e., `t` signers are required to cooperate to produce a signature for the shared public key - regardless of how many other participants in the the DKG were dishonest.

 To instantiate a DKG there are many possible schemes which differ by the guarantees they provide.
-Since DKGs are difficult to implement correctly in practice, this document describes DKGs that are relatively *simple*, namely SimplPedPop and SecPedPop.
+Since DKGs are difficult to implement correctly in practice, the aim of this document is to describe pragmatic DKGs that are *simple*, namely SimplPedPop and EncPedPop.
+TODO
 However, the DKG can be swapped out for a different one provided it is proven to be secure when used in FROST.

 For each signer, the DKG has three outputs: a secret share, the shared public key, and individual public keys for partial signature verification.